 5. Look at competitor’s posting times

-Don’t have the budget for an expensive social media tool, nor a backlog of content to dive into and find the best time slots that have worked for you in the past?
+Don’t have the budget for an expensive social media tool to help with the social platform, nor a backlog of content to dive into and find the best time slots that have worked for you in the past?

 Small business owners can get a headstart on their optimal posting times by looking at their competitors without running A/B tests every day.

-Granted, you can’t get in-depth data about your competitor’s content because it’s private and hidden behind their own Page Insights.
+Granted, you can’t get in-depth data about your competitor’s content for your social media strategy, because it’s private and hidden behind their own Page Insights.
 But you can scroll through their Facebook Page and look at what dates/times your competitors are posting—and how engagement compares day-by-day.

-Let’s put that into practice using content published to one of my Facebook Pages.
+Let’s put that into practice involving different times using content published to one of my Facebook Pages.